 An hour later we reached Diskit, which is the main town of Nubra Valley and home to the oldest monastery known to be in existence for about 600 years.
 The landscapes had changed quickly from snowy mountain tops to a large arid desert town with minimal to zero activity.
 There was stillness in the air and we could hear the Tibetan chants from the Diskit Gompa which was perched high up on the hill.

-Getting a place to stay here prove to be very difficult as it was not season time, and many homestays and hotels were shut or in renovation.
+Getting a place to stay here prove to be very difficult in Winter in Ladakh as it was not season time, and many homestays and hotels were shut or in renovation in Ladakh.
 We walked and walked for 2 hours atleast to find a place, and soon found one closest to the Diskit Gompa which we intended to visit that day.

 A buddhist festival was on-going at that time which involves a 3 day trek where locals take a couple of steps, fold their hands to pray to the gods above, lie on the ground, stretch their hands and chant a little prayer.
 This involves women, men and even children.
 I don't think I could muster the energy to do what they did in loose gravel and for 3 continuous days.